leeBrookerNUA/Bsc2b_CollaborativeProject/README.md

 ## Overview

-This project is a mobile app built with **React Native**, **Expo**, and **Expo Router**.
+This project is a mobile app built with [React Native](https://reactnative.dev/docs/getting-started), [Expo](https://docs.expo.dev/), and [Expo Router](https://docs.expo.dev/router/introduction/).
 The app is designed to support an interactive educational toy that helps children learn about renewable energy, battery charging, and energy-saving habits.
 The app uses a bright, child-friendly interface with large buttons, colourful cards, quizzes, facts, tips, and simple settings screens.
 It is designed to be easy to navigate and suitable for younger users.

 ---